 ....'Your Dog is Your Mirror', Kevin Behan

-I was preparing the dogs' meal and had left some very smelly tripe on the work surface while I went to retrieve their bowls.
-Archie and Jack were in the kitchen.
-Archie was a bit of a counter-surfer and Jack has learnt to sit patiently drooling.
-All of a sudden Jack was attacking Archie, seemingly out of character for a hound who is normally placid.
+I was preparing the dogs’ meals and had left some very smelly tripe on the work surface.
+Archie and Jack were in the kitchen waiting.
+Archie was excitedly counter-surfing while Jack sat patiently drooling.
+All of a sudden Jack was attacking Archie.
+Clearly he was worried that Archie was going to help himself ‘more manners, young-un’!

-I broke up the fray and finished feeding them.
+Things calmed down and I finished feeding them.
 At the time I was just in from work, rushing about, cooking meals, organising dogs, desperate to be able to just sit down and relax.
-So taking the principles of NDT I had to accept that I had contributed to the energy of the situation.
-I knew that the incident had the potential to cause lasting problems between the two dogs.
+So taking the principles of Natural Dog Training I had to accept that I had contributed to the energy of the situation.
+I was worried that the incident had the potential to cause lasting problems between the two dogs.

-Later that evening I let them out into the garden to see how they were together.
-Archie was clearly traumatised, standing still, ears back, hackles raised, avoiding Jack as much as possible.
-He had definitely not forgotten Jack's attack.
+Later that evening I let them out into the garden and kept a watchful eye on them.
+Archie was clearly nervous, standing still, ears back, hackles raised, avoiding Jack as much as possible.
+He had definitely not forgotten Jack’s attack.
 Jack, on the other hand, was approaching Archie, play-bowing, wagging his tail, sniffing his ears, barking loudly, trying to get the previously boisterous response from Archie.
-Jack couldn't remember what had happened.
-Archie would stand stiffly and then when Jack's antics subsided move out the way.
+Jack couldn’t remember what had happened.
+Archie would stand stiffly and then when Jack’s antics subsided, move out the way.

 Later the two dogs came across each other at a doorway in the house.
 Archie tried to sidle past Jack uneasily, hackles raised.
-Jack's happy demeanour changed as Archie walked past and Jack's hackles raised and he growled.
-What I took from this was that Archie was 'not forgetting' the experience of the attack.
-Jack, on the other hand wasn't remembering but he was just reading Archie in the moment and perceiving a threat.
+Jack’s happy demeanour then changed.
+His hackles raised and he growled.
+I could see that Archie was ‘not forgetting’ the experience of the attack.
+Jack, on the other hand wasn’t remembering but he was just reading Archie in the moment and perceiving a threat.

 I restricted their interactions to outside for a few weeks, under my supervision, being careful to make sure I was feeling relaxed at these times.
 Eventually they were comfortable playing with each other again.